east-allen/DevLabs-v4/DEVLABS_STYLE_GUIDE.md

  Each should feature:
 - Futuristic architectural workspace
 - Postmodern lighting, code screens, or neon elements
-- No real people, all 3D renders or AI art
+- No real people, all 3D renders or digital art
 7. Deployment Requirements
 - Frontend: Vite, deployed to Render.com
 - Backend: PostgreSQL with Sequelize/Express